 MCGREGOR, TX.
 (March 21, 2017)— Good things are growing at TFNB Your Bank for Life, which is rapidly widening its reach past McGregor and into Waco and beyond by opening two new locations in Waco.
 By the end of the year, TFNB will open in Triangle Tower at 510 N. Valley Mills Drive.
-Then in the late summer of 2018, TFNB will become the first full-service community bank located in downtown Waco when it opens its 12,000 square foot bank at 901 S. 8th Street.
+Then in 2019, TFNB will become the first full-service community bank located in downtown Waco when it opens its 12,000 square foot bank at 901 S. 8th Street.
 Both locations will offer greater convenience to customers while serving a broader geographic area.

 “Community is important to us,” said David Littlewood, TFNB president.
 “We want our customers to have the convenience of banking where they live and work.
 That is why we are growing and expanding.”

 TFNB’s downtown location will be constructed by Pearson Construction beginning in March, with plans drawn up by Sterling Architects.Triangle Tower, which has a long history of housing various banking institutions, will become the home of TFNB by the end of the year.
 Almost 10,000 square feet of space will be renovated.